eyawson/portfolio/README.md

 This project is being built using Vue JS.
 Let me know what you think!

-At this time I am working on mobile versions only
+At this time I am working on mobile versions only.